jacob-shuman/storyline/README.md

 #### Please note that the `build-prod` script will take longer but will produce the production ready version of the app.

 - Run `npm run build` or `npm run build-prod` to build the app.
-The built app can be found in the "dist" directory.
+The built app can be found in the `dist` directory.

 ## Development